panzerdp/dmitripavlutin.com/content/posts/2019-08-20-optional-chaining/index.md

 };
 ```

-Thus you have to verify manually the properties existence:
+Thus you have to manually check the properties existence:

 ```javascript
 // Later